 The highest quality possible is a bit tricky, as that will depend on certain factors that may be hard to determine without testing and tweaking in advanced.

 The idea here is both you and the guest can talk to each other in the browser, at relatively very low quality, while in OBS you are capturing a very high quality version of just the guest.
-I'd imagine you can record the host locally in OBS, without needing Ninja in most cases.
+I'd imagine you can record the host locally in OBS, without needing VDO.Ninja in most cases.

 I am also assuming the guest is wearing headphones; if not, you may need to remove

-&stereofrom their invite link.
+&proaudiofrom their invite link.
 Removing it will lower the audio quality, but with it added you will not have echo cancellation enabled.

 The biggest impact and limitation is normally the connection itself; please sure that both sides have excellent high-quality connections.
-Bad connections will ruin a stream
+Bad connections will ruin a stream.

-If packet loss is a serious issue, then there is a feature in VDO.Ninja to let you record the video directly on the guest's computer, remotely, bypassing the Internet during the recording itself.
+If packet loss is a still serious issue, then there is a feature in VDO.Ninja to let you record the video directly on the guest's computer, remotely, bypassing the Internet during the recording itself.
 It's experimental though, so it might only be useful as a backup, but when it works, it's fantastic!
+The